 To learn about these positions in great detail visit the judicial internships webpage.

-The Office of Career Services works closely with the Bexar County Courts to introduce law students to the inner workings of the court.
+The Office of Career Strategy works closely with the Bexar County Courts to introduce law students to the inner workings of the court.
 The judges allow students to observe their courtroom proceedings and engage them in discussion about what they observed.
 These opportunities are available to students in the summer after they have completed their first year of law school.
-The students apply through the Office of Career Services and are matched with a judge for one summer session.
+The students apply through the Office of Career Strategy and are matched with a judge for one summer session.
 This is a not-for-credit program that gives students an opportunity to view the practice of law in a real-world setting.

 St. Mary’s instills an inherent commitment to public service in its students and graduates.
 St. Mary’s alumni are involved in making the laws in the United States Congress as well as in both chambers of the Texas Legislature.
 St. Mary’s also has alumni working for the United States Department of Justice and as district attorneys throughout the state.
 We have had students selected through the United States Department of Justice’s Honors Program and the Presidential Management Fellows program.
 The Office of Career Services provides counseling for students and alumni interested in careers in the government.
 We have a wide range of resources for students, including the Government Honors and Internship Handbook.
 The password can be found in the Shortcuts and Resources Section when you log into 12Twenty (CORE).

 St. Mary’s regularly has government employers recruit through its fall and spring recruitment programs and job fairs.
 They also participate in the annual Public Service Career Fair held in conjunction with all nine Texas law schools.
 St. Mary’s has extensive contacts with state and federal employers and strong relationships with the local Federal Bar Association chapter and the American Bar Association’s (ABA) Government and Public Sector Lawyers Division.

 Students can gain significant practical legal experiences working in government internships through the school’s Externship Program.